Woodworking is an ancient craft that has been used for centuries to create beautiful and sturdy pieces of furniture, art, and more.

 (But is walnut wood pricey as well?
 Find out here!)

-While many types of wood are available for woodworking, the exotic ones we’ve listed here are some of the most beautiful and rare.
+While many types of wood are available for woodworking, the exotic ones I’ve listed here are some of the most beautiful and rare.
 If you’re looking to add a touch of luxury or uniqueness to your next project, consider using one of these thirteen types of exotic woods.